Open the HyperSPI developer repository, we need the release versions page

 We connect the Rp2040 board to the computer using a Type-C cable.

-Next, you need to put the Pico board into DFU mode, to do this, press and hold the "boot" and "reset" buttons,
+Next, you need to put the Pico board into DFU mode, to do this, press and hold the "boot" and "reset" buttons, then

-with name "RPI-RP2"
+name "RPI-RP2"

 Drag (or copy) the previously downloaded firmware to this disk.